jasonbrianhall/wizardscastle/README.md

 This repository contains multiple implementations and versions of the Wizard's Castle game:

 - **C Implementation (Fully Functional)**: Located in the `c/` directory.
 This is the complete and playable version of the game.
 - **Python Implementation (Incomplete)**: Found in the `python/` directory.
-This was an initial attempt to rewrite the game in Python but is currently non-functional. **Do not use this version for gameplay.**
+This was an initial attempt to rewrite the game in Python but is currently non-functional. **Do not use this version for gameplay.**.
+I think I tried to do too much and change too much code from the original.
+Left here for reference.
 - **Original BASIC Source**: Available in the `original_source/` directory.
 This version can be run using Quick Basic 7.1.
 - **Refactored BASIC Source**: Located in the `refactored_source/` directory, featuring cleaned-up BASIC code.